 Signs and symptoms of cancer on the pancreas often do not occur until the disease has advanced.
 Full-body MRI can help detect pancreatic cancer better than other imaging modalities, which may lead to earlier diagnosis.

-When paired with a technique known as chemical shift imaging, MRI is better than CT at differentiating between adrenocortical adenomas and other lesions on the adrenal glands.
+When paired with a technique known as chemical shift imaging, an MRI of the adrenal glands is better than CT at differentiating between adrenocortical adenomas and other lesions on the adrenal glands.

 Health providers may detect ovarian cancer with a blood test for the protein CA-125 (cancer antigen 125).
 However, this test has a high rate of false positives.
 In comparison, diffusion weighted MRI is much more capable of detecting ovarian cancer.

 Several types of scans can detect uterine cancer, also known as endometrial cancer.
-However, research shows that MRI performs better than CT for evaluating the extent of endometrial tumors.
+However, research shows that an MRI of the uterus performs better than CT for evaluating the extent of endometrial tumors.

 In men at risk of prostate cancer or who are showing symptoms, MRI can help rule out prostate cancer.
 This could help men avoid unnecessary biopsies.